RecBCD: Mechanism of action

 Under both reaction conditions, the 3' strand remains intact downstream of Chi.
 The RecA protein is then actively loaded onto the 3' tail by RecBCD.
 At some undetermined point RecBCD dissociates from the DNA, although RecBCD can unwind at least 60 kb of DNA without falling off.
 RecA initiates exchange of the DNA strand to which it is bound with the identical, or nearly identical, strand in an intact DNA duplex; this strand exchange generates a joint DNA molecule, such as a D-loop (Figure 2).
 The joint DNA molecule is thought to be resolved either by replication primed by the invading 3’ ended strand containing Chi or by cleavage of the D-loop and formation of a Holliday junction.
 The Holliday junction can be resolved into linear DNA by the RuvABC complex or dissociated by the RecG protein.
 Each of these events can generate intact DNA with new combinations of genetic markers by which the parental DNAs may differ.
 This process, homologous recombination, completes the repair of the double-stranded DNA break.

+RecD1 and RecD2

+RecD enzymes are divided into two groups RecD1 (known as RecD) and RecD2.
+Many organisms have a recD gene even though the other members of a recBCD complex, i. e. rec B and recC, are not present.
+For instance, the bacterium Deinococcus radiodurans, that has an extraordinary DNA repair capability, is an example of an organism that does not possess a recB or recC gene, and yet does have a recD gene.
+In the bacterium Escherichia coli, RecD protein is part of the well studied RecBCD complex that is necessary for recombinational DNA repair (as described above).
+In the bacterium Bacillus subtilis, RecD2 protein has a role as a modulator of replication restart and also a modulator of the RecA recombinase.
+RecD2 may inhibit unwanted recombination events when replication forks are stalled, and also may have a role in displacing RecA protein from recombination intermediates in order to permit advance of the replication fork.